akshell/docs/ref/core/misc.rst

 .. class:: Script(source[, origin])

-   A compiled JavaScript code representation. *origin* is displayed in exception backtraces.
+   A ``Script`` object represents a compiled JavaScript code. *origin* is displayed in exception backtraces.

    .. method:: run()

       Run the script; return the evaluation value.

+.. data:: app

+   An object describing the application being executed.

+   .. data:: app.name

+      The name of the application.

+   .. data:: app.spot

+      An object describing the current spot.
+In the release version of the application this attribute does not exist.

+      .. data:: app.spot.name

+         The name of the current spot.

+      .. data:: app.spot.owner

+         The name of the owner of the current spot.